deepin-community/python3.11/Doc/library/pathlib.rst

    relative to the current working directory, *not* the directory of the Path object.

+   It is implemented in terms of :func:`os.rename` and gives the same guarantees.

    .. versionchanged:: 3.8
       Added return value, return the new Path instance.